Highway trees (on council land)

 - snapped branches (resting in tree)

-- low overhanging branches
+- low branches overhanging the highway / footpath

 - trees causing a structural issue

 Please check our tree policy before reporting any issues.
 The policy clearly states which issues we won't take any action on.
 Please don't report an issue to us if the policy states that we won't take any action on it.